-Phase II: This Phase of the Strategic Buyout Program will be initiated if and when one or more of the following circumstances occur: substantial progress has been made in Phase I activities, funding is available, the program can handle the increased workload of additional applications, a DRRA is relatively small, there is an urgent need to implement Phase II activities, etc. For Phase II, the following property types will be eligible: eligible property purchased after the qualifying event and non-residential properties.
+Phase II: This Phase of the Strategic Buyout Program will be initiated after substantial progress is made in Phase I and is dependent on the availability of funding.
+For Phase II, the following property types will be eligible: vacant land/lots (defined as land that was vacant as of the date of the qualifying event); and property purchased after the qualifying event.
 Non-residential properties may be considered on a case-by-case basis but are a lower priority than other Phase II properties.
-Factors that will be considered during this case-by-case review include but are not limited to the cost of acquisition and relocation (if applicable), availability of funding, environmental concerns, availability of other suitable programs and resources, etc. Non-residential properties are those that are or were used for non-profit activities, commercial/industrial purposes, or where the property is used or was used to generate income from activities that are not primarily for providing permanent residential housing.
+Non-residential properties are those that are or were used for non-profit activities, commercial/industrial purposes, or where the property is used or was used to generate income from activities that are not primarily for providing permanent residential housing.

 Property Size.
-Note that eligibility for properties larger than five acres will be considered on a case-by-case basis (see Section 3.8).
+Note that eligibility for properties larger than five acres will be considered on a case-bycase basis (see Section 3.8).